mixxxdj/manual/source/chapters/user_interface.rst

    The Microphone section

 The microphone section is **hidden** in the default :ref:`Mixxx user interface
 <interface-overview>`.
-Click the :ref:`MIC <interface-expansion-buttons>`
+Click the :guilabel:`MICS & AUX` button at the top of your user interface, or use the specific :ref:`appendix-shortcuts` to
-button in the mixer section, or use the specific :ref:`appendix-shortcuts` to show or hide the section.
+show or hide the section.

 .. seealso:: The :ref:`microphones` chapter has detailed instructions for